 Photographing your artwork is very important, even your Bluethumb profile picture is significant!
 Please make sure that the photos of your artwork are clean, crisp, and cropped - ideally taken in natural lighting.
 You should aim to include at least two close-up detailed photographs of each artwork.

 Upload your artworks one at a time rather than in blocks as this makes your profile more active on the site.
 It’s best to include as much information in the artwork description as possible.
 That way a collector can make an informed decision straight away and they’ll be more likely to go ahead with the sale!

 Have you considered framing your artworks?
-Our analytical data from the site shows that framed/ready to hand artworks are far more likely to sell.
-If framing is an overhead cost you don't want to spend on before making a sale, you can list an artwork as framed and mention in the description that the artwork will be framed on purchase and also mention the time frame.
-This way, the collectors will have set expectations re the wait and will also get a nicely framed artwork - and you won't have to pay for it from your own pocket without making a sale.
+Our analytical data from the site shows that framed/ready to hang artworks are far more likely to sell.
+If framing is an overhead cost you don't want to spend on before making a sale, you can list an artwork as framed and mention in the description that the artwork will be framed on purchase - remember to also mention the time framing will take on top of shipping.
+This way, the collectors will have set expectations re the wait and will also get a nicely framed artwork (and you won't have to pay for it from your own pocket without making a sale).

 Posting links means more traffic to your Bluethumb profile and reminds people that your artworks are for sale.
 This also helps float your profile and artworks up in popular feed and boosts your artworks in searches.

 We’ll do our best to help find your art a wonderful new home!
 Thanks and good luck!